fourbytes/sdo_rs/README.md

 [![MIT](https://img.shields.io/crates/l/sdo?style=for-the-badge)](https://choosealicense.com/licenses/mit/) [![Crates.io](https://img.shields.io/crates/v/sdo?style=for-the-badge)](https://crates.io/crates/sdo) [![docs.rs](https://img.shields.io/badge/docs.rs-sdo-rs?style=for-the-badge)](https://docs.rs/sdo)

 ## Overview
-This is a work in progress implementation of Iress' SDO protocol which is used by Viewpoint and some of their other trading software.
+This is a work in progress implementation of Iress' SDO format which is used by Viewpoint and some of their other trading software.
 It has been reverse engineered from the Viewpoint web client.
-It's far from complete and still in early stages, but it is a functional encoder/decoder.
+It's experimental, but it is a functional encoder/decoder.

 This is an unofficial project and is **not supported** by Iress.
 Any use of this project is subject to your own risk.